 The ERH Contractor will be responsible for establishing a program to identify, perform and document required QC testing.
 The test program will be comprised of a system of daily testing reports that will record QC tests.
-Daily testing reports will created by the CQC Manager and submitted to the CQA Manager prior to the start of the next day's work.
-The CQA Manager will review daily test results for non-conformance and hold discussions with the contractor for potential corrective action.
+Daily testing reports will created by the CQC the contractor for potential corrective action.

+Manager and submitted to the CQA Manager prior to the start of the next day's work.
+The